Chanty

 Communication.
 Slack has more communication options to offer than Twist, including drag-and-drop file sharing, and access to video and audio conferencing that’s built natively into the app.

 Presence.
 Slack comes with presence features that allow you to check who’s online at any given moment.
 This could be a deal breaker for some businesses.
+Twist, on the other hand, does not display people’s online status, but instead has a focus on threaded conversations with no real-time presence indicators.

 Search.
 Slack’s search functionality is more immersive, but it needs to be, as the conversations you have on this app are far less segmented and organized.

 Bot support.
-Both Slack and Twist have native bots built-in.
+Both Slack and Twist have native bots built in.
 Slackbot offers greater functionality with the option to set notifications, reminders, and meetings up from within your bot conversation.

 Help and Support.
 Both Slack and Twist offer excellent DIY support, through immersive Help Centers and handy bots.